 3. Romeo + Juliet

-- Leonardo DiCaprio's version of Romeo's speech at Juliet's bier was so good it movedClaire Danes to tears, nearly ruining the scene.
-The moment the director yelled "cut!," Danes smacked DiCaprio on the arm and said, "Don't make me cry.
+- DiCaprio's delivery of Romeo's speech at the end was so good that it moved Claire Danes to tears, nearly ruining the scene.
+The moment the director yelled cut, Danes smacked DiCaprio on the arm and said, "Don't make me cry.
 I'm supposed to be comatose, here!"

 - Leonardo DiCaprio was Baz Luhrmann's first choice to play Romeo.

 - Danes and DiCaprio initially did not get along well on set.
 Danes accused DiCaprio of being immature while Leo said Danes was just uptight.